some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Service Discovery messages shall have a Session ID (16 Bits) and handle it based on the SOME/IP requirements.
+* Service Discovery messages shall have a Session ID (16 bits) and handle it based on the SOME/IP requirements.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_33